toza-mimoza/Raysa-Frontend/Node2/README.md

-## Node 2: Ubuntu Server 20.04 with Rasa Open Source Framework installed
+## Node 2: Ubuntu Server 20.04 with Rasa 3.0.0 installed

+Tested on an Ubuntu 20.04 Azure VM.

+Note: Architecture for Rasa must be either **amd64** or **i386** since the **Tensorflow** packages that Rasa has as dependencies are only guaranteed to work on these platforms.

 Functionality:
 - Required: